Frankie de la Cruz: San Diego Padres

 The San Diego Padres acquired De La Cruz on March 25, 2009, for a player to be named later or cash from the Marlins.
 Just over a month later, he was designated for assignment after three games pitched (5.40 ERA in 3 1/3 innings) and outrighted to the Triple-A Portland Beavers.
 He was later released by the Padres at the end of the year.

 Tokyo Yakult Swallows

 De La Cruz signed with the Tokyo Yakult Swallows of Nippon Professional Baseball for the 2010 season.
 He had a 2–3 record, a 2.52 ERA, and 42 strikeouts across 53 2/3 innings in the minor league Eastern League.
 He was subsequently promoted to the major league roster and compiled a 7.84 ERA in nine games.
 He became a free agent after the season.

 Milwaukee Brewers

 De La Cruz signed a minor league contract with the Milwaukee Brewers on January 12, 2011.
-Eight months later, he was promoted to the major league roster after spending most of the season with the Triple-A Nashville Sounds.
+Seven months later, he was promoted to the major league roster after spending most of the season with the Triple-A Nashville Sounds.
 De La Cruz registered a 2.77 ERA with 9 strikeouts in 13 innings pitched for the Brewers that year.